robmuh/robmuh.github.com/_posts/2014-08-17-scratch-misses-itch.markdown

 a real language.
-If during the first month you identify students that really hate Python or just can't learn to match a parenthesis or include a semicolon then put them in the remedial Scratch-ish program, otherwise, don't punish the rest of the students baby talk.
+If during the first month you identify students that really hate Python or just can't learn to match a parenthesis or include a semicolon then put them in the remedial Scratch-ish program, otherwise, don't punish the rest of the students with baby talk.